cwstra/rpdiscordrewrite/docs/source/commands/character.rst

 Options:
-    ``[--a author_ping/author_id]``:
-    	Tell the bot to treat you as author for the sake of private characters.
-Only users authorized to edit the bot on this server can make use of this option.
     ``[--n new_name]``:
     	Tell the bot to rename your character.
 If the name contains spaces, quotation marks are necessary.
 If the name contains quotation marks, they must be escaped with `\\`.
-    ``[--p True/False]``:
-    	Attempt to search for a private character belonging to you under character_name.
-If that fails, will search the public characters for this server.
-If False, only searches the server's public characters.
-Defaults to False.

 Examples:
 	Example character creation: